 It was the end of Spring Break, in 2008, when I had crossed the Texas-Mexico border on foot at three in the morning.
 The streets were desolate and quiet except for the faint banter of taxi drivers trying to hustle lone travelers like myself.
 One guy offered me a lift to the consulate for my tourist visa, even though it was still closed, for an above-average rate.
 I declined.
 Another guy offered me hookers.
 I declined that as well.
 As seedy as that sounds, it was actually a peaceful time along the border.
 Nowadays, those taxi drivers are probably not faring too well, because no one wants to be out and about when the Zetas, Sinaloa and other drug cartels are splattering the streets with blood in the most gruesome fashion.

-The government has also been criticized for plumping up the facts when it came to the statistics it used in victory declarations, claiming that most casualties in armed scrimmages with the cartels are criminals when the sobering figures actually show that civilians also make up a good percentage of casualties.
+The government has also been criticized for exaggerating the facts when it came to the statistics it used in victory declarations, claiming that most casualties in armed scrimmages with the cartels are criminals.
+But the sobering figures actually show that civilians also make up a good percentage of casualties.
 They’re trying to show the citizens and, more importantly, the United States, that their war against the cartels is effective.

 This is not to take anything away from the armed forces of Mexico.
 I commend those who truly fight for their beautiful country’s future and resist corruption, but they are outgunned and outfunded by the various cartels, and this makes it more difficult for them to do their job.
 There have been major victories, such as the arrest of Jose Antonio Torres, an affiliate of the Sinaloa, and the capture of Louis Jesus Sarabia Ramon, a leader of the deadly Zetas cartel.
-But just as with the Taliban, when one leader goes down, another is appointed replacement almost immediately.
+But just as with the Taliban, when one leader goes down, another is appointed as replacement almost immediately.

 No. This is not the Mexico I remember.
 It has only been three years since I’ve stepped foot on to Mexican soil, but the changes have been drastic.
 I remember the taco vendor near the Matamoros park.
-My stomach and taste palette praised him like a god.
+My stomach praised him like a god.
 I remember the hardworking man who gave me coins for a bus fare because I didn’t have Mexican pesos yet; giving me, an American from the suburbs, his hard-earned money with a smile, just because it was the decent thing to do for a stranger.
 I remember the bartender in Barrio Antiguo who lavished me with stories and enough salsa to send me to gastronomy heaven.